mcleanlu/cse210-team/W03-Teach/jumper-design.md

 **Description**

-*The purpose of the game, Jumper, is to guess letters, for every turn .
-Similar to the game, Hangman, if the chosen letter is not in the secret word, the parachute will lose a line .
+*The purpose of the game, Jumper, is to guess letters for every turn .
+Similar to the game, Hangman, if the chosen letter is not in the secret word, the parachute will lose a line.
 The player continues to guess until either the puzzle is solved or the jumper falls to his gruesome death.*

 ## Assets